codecooperative/2019-fellowship/resources/class-0/README.md

 ![](images/glitch2.png)

 4. This is your new Glitch project!
-Take some time to read the README.md file
+Take some time to read the README.md file.
+	* You'll see README files often - a README is a plain text file that explains how an application works and how to interact with it.
+It's a source of documentation for an app.

 ![](images/glitch3.png)